CHAMPION316/Gourmet-Chow/README.md

 - As a user, I expect to book a table with a number of guests.
 - As a user, I expect to cancel my booking if plans change before hand.
 - As a user, I expect to be able to download the menu as a pdf if possible.
+- As a user, I expect to combine multiple tables if we have more than the guest limit for bookings.

+##  2 Features

+### 2.1 Existing Features

+All of my pages consist of the same navigation menu bar or hamburger icon for mobile devices.
+This format allows the user to understand where everything is located at all times for simplicity.
+The main page has a footer at the bottom with the address, phone number, and social media links.
+(I am currently working on whether the footer will be implemented on all pages except the menu page.)
+My color palette was created using [https://coolors.co/](https://coolors.co/).
+I decided to use 3 colors listed below in RGB format.

+At this point in time I only have the index.html page running but will implement the rest as I just worked on the wireframes for the rest of them.